 The USS Saginaw was a sidewheel sloop-of-war launched at Mare Island in 1859.
-In April 1868, Saginaw got underway for the Alaska Territory and spent most of the next year exploring and charting the Alaskan coast.
-Following the Alaska Purchase in 1867, the U.S. Army came to Alaska to serve as the civil law enforcement entity for the Department of Alaska.
-Trouble ensued when the U.S. authorities used common law to mete out justice, while the Tlingit people used traditional indigenous law.
-Americans generally characterized the Tlingit legal framework as based on “revenge”, but it was more complex and involved “peace ceremonies” which included compensation in either goods or human lives.
+During the American Civil War, Saginaw was attached to the Pacific Squadron and operated along the U.S. west coast to prevent Confederate activity.
+In 1866, Saginaw was in Puget Sound to support settlers in the Pacific Northwest and assisted the Western Union Company in laying a cable that brought the first telegraphic service to the region.
+Following the Alaska Purchase in 1867, the U.S. Army came to Alaska to serve as the civil law enforcement entity for the Department of Alaska, and Saginaw was dispatched to begin exploring and charting the Alaskan coast.
+Trouble ensued when the U.S. authorities used common law to mete out justice, disregarding the traditional indigenous law of the indigenous Tlingit people.
+Americans generally characterized the Tlingit legal framework as based on ‘revenge’, but it was more complex and involved ‘peace ceremonies’ which included compensation in either goods or human lives.
 These cultural differences led to a dark period in Southeast Alaska that came to be collectively known as the Kake War.

-Prior to the conflict, two white trappers were killed by the Kake in retribution for the death of two Kake departing Sitka village by canoe.
-Sitka was the site of a standoff between the Army and Tlingit due to the army demanding the surrender of Chief Colchika who was involved in an earlier altercation at Fort Sitka.
-The USS Saginaw was sent to subdue the Kake by destroying three villages at Fossil Bluffs, Hamilton Bay, and Security Bay.
+Prior to the conflict, two Euro-American trappers were killed by Tlingit warriors from Kake in retribution for two Kake that were killed while departing Sitka by canoe.
+Sitka was the site of a standoff between the Army and Tlingit after the army demanded the surrender of Chief Colchika who was involved in an earlier altercation at Fort Sitka.
+Saginaw was sent to subdue the Kake Tlingit, and in February 1869, proceeded to destroy villages at Fossil Bluffs, Hamilton Bay, and Security Bay.
 Although the Kake evacuated the villages in advance of the attacks, soldiers burned winter food stores that, according to tribal oral accounts, led to the starvation and suffering of many people.
 The Kake Tlingit did not rebuild the destroyed villages, instead, the people dispersed to other communities including the present-day community of Kake.
+Later in 1869, Saginaw was assigned to Midway Atoll to support dredging operations.
+In 1870, while approaching Kure Atoll, Saginaw struck an outlying reef and was subsequently wrecked in the surf.
+In 2003, the wreck of Saginaw was discovered and remains under the jurisdiction of the U.S. Naval History and Heritage Command.
+In 2019, the name for Saginaw Bay was changed to the Tlingit name Skanáx̱ Bay.
 Read more here and here.
-Explore more of Fossil Bluffs here:
+Explore more of Fossil Bluffs and Saginaw Bay here: